belzy/ricoma-app/README.md

   and view the backend GraphQL studio at `http://localhost:8080`

   ### Authentication
-  In order to qury the API, you'll need to set the Authorization header with your request.
+  In order to query the API, you'll need to set the Authorization header with your request.
 Login as a company with the query:
   ```GraphQL
     query Login {
       companyLogin(name: "Company One", password: "letmein123")